Exporting fresh avocados to Europe

 Growing interest in sustainable fruit

-- Check the Global Social Compliance Program (GSCP) website for more information about social and environmental conduct.
+- Check the website of the Global Social Compliance Programme (GSCP) for more information on social and environmental conduct.

 Attention to health food

 Consumers in Europe are becoming more aware of health issues and pay more attention to their diet.
-Avocado fits well in this trend thanks to its good fats, fibre, vitamins and minerals.
-These health aspects are used in the promotion of avocados and contribute to the increasing consumption throughout Europe.
+Avocado fits this trend well thanks to its good fats, fibre, vitamins and minerals.
+These health aspects are used in the promotion of avocados and contribute to their increasing consumption throughout Europe.

 Fluctuation in supply and price

 Avocado has been a growing market for several years.
-Changes in production planning and climate result in variation of supply and therefore also prices.
-In 2014 prices dropped due to an oversupply, while in 2015 and 2016 they started at a higher level because of poor or postponed harvests in Peru and Chile.
-In general, importers in the European market favour larger producers because of supply certainty.
+Changes in production planning and climate lead to variations in supply and therefore also prices.
+Prices dropped in 2014 due to an oversupply, while they started at a higher level in 2015 and 2016 because of poor or postponed harvests in Peru and Chile.
+In the near future, traders expect a shortage because the production cannot keep up with the growing consumption.
+In general, importers on the European market favour larger producers because of supply certainty.

 - Organise your supply well; get producers together or join cooperatives to increase your export potential.